guardian/ssm-scala/README.md

   --bastion-user <value>   Connect to bastion as this user (default: ubuntu).
   --host-key-alg-preference <value>
                            The preferred host key algorithms, can be specified multiple times - last is preferred (default: ecdsa-sha2-nistp256, ssh-rsa)
+  --ssm-tunnel             [deprecated]
   --no-ssm-proxy           Do not connect to the host proxying via AWS Systems Manager - go direct to port 22.
 Useful for  instances running old versions of systems manager (< 2.3.672.0)
+  --tunnel <value>         Forward traffic from the given local port to the given host and port on the remote side.
+Accepts the format `localPort:host:remotePort`, e.g. --tunnel 5000:a.remote.host.com:5000
+  --rds-tunnel <value>     Forward traffic from a given local port to a RDS database specified by tags.
+Accepts the format `localPort:tags`, where `tags` is a comma-separated list of tag values, e.g. --rds-tunnel 5000:app,stack,stage
 Command: scp [options] [:]<sourceFile>... [:]<targetFile>...
 Secure Copy
   -u, --user <value>       Connect to remote host as this user (default: ubuntu)